 They can filter relevant questions and comments through to you by calling them out and you don't look like the bad guy if you don't want to acknowledge obnoxious comments or irrelevant information.
 After all, you're only able to see what he calls out to you.
 Win-win!

 More and more people are moving to the live stream medium.
-This is going to be one of the biggest video marketing trends of 2019.
+This is going to be one of the biggest video marketing trends.
 In fact, the Internet is moving entirely toward live streaming everything.